Bryant Failure to Ignite Burners

 How to Fix / Troubleshooting

 Safety warning: If you smell gas, do not attempt to light the furnace.
-Evacuate and call your gas utility.
+Evacuate the area and call your gas utility.

-• Check gas shutoff: Verify the gas cock near the furnace is parallel to the pipe (ON).
+• Check gas shutoff: Verify that the gas cock near the furnace is parallel to the pipe (ON position).
 Ensure any upstream shutoffs are also open.

-• Confirm other gas appliances: Test a gas stove or water heater to see if they operate normally, indicating gas supply is available.
+• Confirm other gas appliances: Test a gas stove or water heater to see if they operate normally, indicating that a gas supply is available.

 • Observe gas valve operation: During ignition, listen for a click from the Bryant gas valve when the ignitor is hot.
 No click may indicate a failed valve or control.

-• Inspect burner orifices: With gas off and burners removed, check orifices for debris or spider webs.
+• Inspect burner orifices: With the gas supply off and burners removed, check the orifices for debris or spider webs.
 Clean gently with compressed air; do not enlarge the holes.

 If the gas valve is receiving proper voltage but does not open, it must be replaced by a qualified technician.